ceva24/ceva24.dev/posts/alpha-channels/alpha-channels.md

 By selecting the background, we can almost always ensure that all relevant parts will be selected (with a caveat, as we can see below).

-The initial result is as follows (click for a larger image).
+The initial result is as follows:

 ![The black cat picture with only the background selected](./cat-first-selection.png)